JuanCam/Movie-Trailer-Website_Juan-Camilo/README.md

 GENERAL USAGE NOTES
 -------------------
--The Movie Website application is a totally free website where you may be able to view information about some movies, such as the: Storyline, Year, Trailer and photo cover.
+-The Movie Website application is a totally free website where you may be able to view information about some movies, such as the: Storyline, Year, Trailer and photo cover.</br>
--You can filter the movies by entereing the name of the movie you wish to find in the upper text field -For using this webiste you must download the source code and execute the fresh_tomatoes.html file.
+-You can filter the movies by entereing the name of the movie you wish to find in the upper text field</br>
+-For using this webiste you must download the source code and execute the fresh_tomatoes.html file.</br>
--Then you can enjoy this site.
+-Then you can enjoy this site.</br>

 PULLING REQUEST
 ------------------